victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 - **Normal cells:** the cells that show the entities.
 These cells typically use `UILabel`, `UIImage`, or any other UI component to show the entity's attributes.
 Override the `doFillLoadedCell` method to fill this type of cell.
-- **Progress cell:** the cell shown at the bottom of the list to indicate that the list is loading the next page of items.
-This typically includes a `UIActivityIndicator` or similar component.
-Override the `doFillInProgressCell` method to fill this type of cell.
+- **Progress cell:** the cell that show the entities that are not already loaded.
+Override the doFillInProgressCell method to fill this type of cell.

-In Bookmark List Screenlet, you must override `doFillLoadedCell` to set each cell's `nameLabel` and `urlLabel` to a bookmark's name and URL, respectively.
+In Bookmark List Screenlet, you must override `doFillLoadedCell` to set each cell's `textLabel` to a bookmark's name.
 Add this method in the `BookmarkListView_default` class now:

     override public func doFillLoadedCell(row row: Int, cell: UITableViewCell, object: AnyObject) {
-        let bookmarkCell = cell as!
-BookmarkCell_default
         let bookmark = object as!
 Bookmark

-        bookmarkCell.nameLabel.text = bookmark.name
+        cell.textLabel?.text = bookmark.name
-        bookmarkCell.urlLabel.text = bookmark.url
     }

 Now you'll override Bookmark List Screenlet's `doFillInProgressCell` method.
 There's no need to do anything fancy here to indicate that content is loading.
-Simply set the cell's `nameLabel` to the string `"Loading..."`:
+Simply set the cell's `textLabel` to the string `"Loading..."`:

     override public func doFillInProgressCell(row row: Int, cell: UITableViewCell) {

-        let bookmarkCell = cell as!
-BookmarkCell_default
-        bookmarkCell.nameLabel.text = "Loading..."
+        cell.textLabel?.text = "Loading..."
-    }

-Next, you must configure the cells to use the custom table cell's XIB file.
-If your Screenlet only uses one custom table cell, as is the case in Bookmark List Screenlet, then you must do this by overriding the `doRegisterCellNib` method.
-This method must load and register the XIB file to use for the cells.
-Add this method to Bookmark List Screenlet's View class:

-    override public func doRegisterCellNib(id id: String) {
-        let nib = UINib(nibName: "BookmarkCell_default", bundle: NSBundle.mainBundle())

-        tableView?.registerNib(nib, forCellReuseIdentifier: id)
-    }

-Note that there may be cases where you need to use several custom table cells.
-This is common if your data can exist in multiple states.
-In this case, you must override the `doRegisterCellNib` method to register all the necessary XIB files using your own cell identifiers.
-Then override the `doDequeueReusableCell` method to dequeue the cell for the supplied identifier.
-For example, in Bookmark List Screenlet you may want to use a different cell style to display a bookmark that has an invalid URL.
-The following `doDequeueReusableCell` method is an example of cells with the IDs `firstCellRow` or `regularCell` being dequeued:

-    public func doDequeueReusableCell(row row: Int) -> UITableViewCell {
-        let cellId = (row == 1) ? "firstCellRow" : "regularCell"

-        return tableView?.dequeueReusableCellWithIdentifier(cellId)
-            ??
-UITableViewCell(style: .Default, reuseIdentifier: cellId)
     }

 Now that your View is finished, you can create the Connector.